lafftale1999/cpp_for_developers/week_3/exercises.md

 1. When done, ask which format to save in
 1. Save in that format to the entered file name

+# Pointers, references and RAII
+All exercises for practicing memory management using pointers, references and RAII.

 # Pointers

 ## 1. Pointer fundamentals